Moisture. It’s one of the most important elements of composting – but also one of the most overlooked.

 Bacterial activity is in turn influenced by a number of factors, which include:

-• The carbon-to-nitrogen ratio in the soil
+- The carbon-to-nitrogen ratio in compost

-• The amount of air available
+- The amount of air available

-• Insulation, which can be provided by the size of the compost heap, straw or through an insulated bin
+- Insulation, which can be provided by the size of the compost heap, straw or through an insulated bin.

 Climate/Season

-Another factor that impacts moisture levels is the season.
 Where I live, it is very damp and wet in winter.
 If I don’t cover the compost, water will soon permeate it.
-Even if I cover it, the air is very damp and little evaporation takes place.
+Even if I cover the compost, the air is very damp and little evaporation takes place.

 Cooler temperatures also inhibit the most active microorganisms – thermophilic bacteria.
 That means there is less activity going on in the compost heap, and less water is being used up.